AndreasTraut/Machine-Learning-with-Python/README.md

 ## II.
 "Small Data" Machine Learning using "Scikit-Learn"

 In my opinion Jupyter Notebooks are **not** always the best environment for learning to code!
 I agree, that Jupyter Notebooks are nice for doing documentation of python code.
 It really looks beautiful.
-But I prefer debugging in an IDE instead of a Jupyter Notebook: having the possibility to set a breakpoint can be a pleasure for my nerves, specially if you have longer programms.
-Some of my longer Jupyter Notebooks feel from the hundrets line of code onwards more like pain than like anything helpful.
+But I prefer debugging in an IDE instead of a Jupyter Notebook: having the possibility to set a breakpoint can be a pleasure for my nerves, specially if you have longer programs.
+Some of my longer Jupyter Notebooks feel from the hundreds line of code onwards more like pain than like anything helpful.
 And I also prefer having a "help window" or a "variable explorer", which is smoothly integrated into the IDE user interface.
 And there are a lot more advantages why getting familiar with an IDE is a big advantage compared to the very popular Jupyter Notebooks!
-I am very surprised, that everyone is talking about Jupyter Notebooks but IDEs are only mentionned very seldomly.
+I am very surprised, that everyone is talking about Jupyter Notebooks but IDEs are only mentioned very seldom.
 But maybe my preferences are also a bit different, because I grew up in a [MS-DOS](https://de.wikipedia.org/wiki/MS-DOS) environment. :-)

 I choose in this *second example* the [Spyder-IDE](https://www.spyder-ide.org/) and worked on "[Scikit-Learn](https://scikit-learn.org/stable/)", a very popular python machine learning library.
 The basis of this code are some Jupyter-Notebooks, which Aurelien Geron provided (under the Apache License 2.0) in his book "Machine Learning with Scikit-Learn & Tensorflow".
 But as I didn't like at all that his code are Jupyter Notebooks (how can you re-use it efficiently for your own purposes?), so I wanted to work on it: I extracted the most essential parts of chapter 2, then sorted, arranged and modified the code fragments and created the following structured Python code.
-The structure of the Python code is a bit similar to the steps, which I followed in the Movies Database exampole above (you will find these sections also in the ".py" file).
+The structure of the Python code is a bit similar to the steps, which I followed in the Movies Database example above (you will find these sections also in the ".py" file).

 So let's start with the "scikit-learn" ("SmallData", if you want).
 I will align this structure to the Spark "Big Data" mind map below in order to learn from each of this two approaches.